-This unit teaches relevant vocabulary to provide great customer service, demonstrated in an interview with a concierge.
+This unit teaches relevant vocabulary to provide great customer service, and is demonstrated in an interview with a hotel concierge.

 Multiple Choice Activity